AqwamCreates/DataPredict/docs/ListOfOptimizations.md

 # List Of Optimizations

+## Implementation Optimizations

+* Used tables of tables and external functions for efficient tensor calculations instead of space-intensive object-oriented formats.

 ## Mathematical Optimizations

 * Used sufficient statistics for statistical models to avoid computationally expensive batch training.